projectsveltos/sveltos/docs/getting_started/sveltosctl/visibility.md

 ## Introduction to Sveltoctl Visibility

-The sveltosctl nicely displays the add-ons deployed in every Sveltos managed Kubernetes cluster.
+**sveltosctl** nicely displays the add-ons deployed in every Sveltos managed Kubernetes cluster.

 ### show addons
 *show addons* can be used to display a list of Kubernetes add-ons deployed in each clusters by Sveltos.